Profile: Elsa Van Der Westhuizen, Lower School Liaison and Kindergarten Teacher at North Jakarta Intercultural School (NJIS)

 We speak with Elsa Van Der Westhuizen, a Lower School liaison and Kindergarten teacher of almost two decades at North Jakarta Intercultural School (NJIS) Kelapa Gading on her experiences in the education industry and the school’s early childhood program.

 Tell me a little bit about yourself – your background, career, and your inspiration to be in the education industry

 My family and I are from South Africa.
-I lived there for 34 years before the travel bug bit my husband and me, so we moved around a lot.
+I lived there for 34 years before the travel bug bit my husband and I, so we moved around a lot.
 We first moved to Indonesia with our daughter in 1997 and lived here for almost 11 years before moving back to South Africa.
-While in South Africa, we realized the education system was not what we wanted for my daughter so we moved to Kyrgyzstan for about two years, where we survived two revolutions and minus 25 degrees temperature, then moved to Saudi Arabia for a year before my husband was called back to Indonesia in 2011.
+While in South Africa, we realized the education system was not what we wanted for our daughter so we moved to Kyrgyzstan for about two years, where we survived two revolutions and minus 25 degree temperaturs, then moved to Saudi Arabia for a year before my husband was called back to Indonesia in 2011.
 We remained here ever since.

 I wanted to be a teacher for as long as I can remember.
-My inspiration was from my first-grade teacher, who I absolutely adored.
-My high school teacher, who I still keep in touch with till today, was also my inspiration.
+My inspiration was from my first-grade teacher, whom I absolutely adored.
+My high school teacher, whom I still keep in touch with till today, was also inspired me.
 She was an excellent role model and was loved by all of her students.
-I never considered any other career in my life and even if I had the opportunity to choose again, I will keep choosing the same.
+I never considered any other career in my life and even if I had the opportunity to choose again, I will choose the same.